Terms of Service

-This Services Agreement (this “Agreement”) is a binding contract between you (“Customer,” “you,” or “your”) and (“Provider,” “we,” or “us”).
+This Services Agreement (this “Agreement”) is a binding contract between you (“Customer,” “you,” or “your”) and Mosaic Learning, Inc. (“Provider,” “we,” or “us”).
 This Agreement governs your access to and use of the Services (as defined below).

 1. Definitions